quilime/organelle-monome/README.md

   - Critter + Gutari Organelle
   - Monome 128 Grayscale
-  - USB Wifi Adapter (I used a [Canakit adapter](http://www.canakit.com/raspberry-pi-wifi.html), but any adapter with an Ralink 5370 should work).
+  - USB Wifi Adapter (I used a [Canakit adapter](http://www.canakit.com/raspberry-pi-wifi.html), but any adapter with a Ralink 5370 chipset should work).
-  - 1920x1080 monitor w/HDMI connection.
+  - 1920 x 1080 monitor w/HDMI connection.
-  - Mouse/Keyboard
+  - Mouse & Keyboard
   - Powered USB Hub

-Note: Half of my 128's LEDs weren't lit when powered from the USB port on the Organelle, the addition of the powered USB hub solved this.
+Half of my 128's LEDs weren't lit when powered from the USB port on the Organelle, the addition of the powered USB hub solved this.

 # Setup

-Attach your Organelle to a 1920x1080 display via HDMI, and plug in a mouse/keyboard via an external USB hub.
+Attach your Organelle to a 1920 x 1080 monitor via HDMI, and plug in a mouse, keyboard, and wifi adapater via an external USB hub.
 Power up the Organelle by plugging it in.

 ##  Set read/write permissions